Dr Ruth Amey

 - Website: Twitter | Googlescholar | ORCID

 I work as the manager of the SENSE Earth Observation CDT (Centre for Doctoral Training, a PhD programme), project manager of the ESA Polar+ Ice Shelves project and as a postdoctoral researcher.
-I also project manage Space Hub Yorkshire.
+I’m also communications and universities relationship lead for Space Hub Yorkshire.

 As the Leeds manager of the NERC-funded SENSE Earth Observation CDT I manage the overall administration of the CDT.
 This includes shaping vision and strategy of the CDT, project managing recruitment, producing science communication and outreach material, mentoring students, designing and overseeing the intensive training schedule and liaising with industrial partners.
 I have driven the improvement of Equality, Diversity and Inclusion best practices in PhD recruitment, please read our best practices document here.
 During the covid-19 lockdown I created a satellite-themed escape room, a STEM home-schooling activity aimed at KS2 children (7-11).

 I also sit on the School of Earth and Environment Equality and Inclusion committee.